-After school detention will be held Tuesday and Thursday from 3:10 PM - 3:40 PM for PreK-4th grade and 3:10 PM to 4:00 PM for 5^{th} through 8^{th} grade students.
+After school detention will be held Tuesday through Thursday from 3:10 PM - 3:40 PM for PreK-5th grade and 3:10 PM to 4:00 PM for 6th through 8th grade students.
 Students receiving after school detention are required to call home when the parent-signed detention slip is not returned.
-Teachers will escort students to the detention room which will be posted weekly.
 Students must fulfill their detention time before they can participate in an after-school club.